hanmpark/scholarship_logtime/README.md

   rbenv global 2.6.10
 ```

-Now when you do _ruby -v_ you should get the version you just installed.
+_exec zsh_ again and now when you do _ruby -v_ you should get the version you just installed.

 ## Installation